Clun: Festivals

 Over the three days of the first May bank holiday every year, the Green Man festival is held.
 On the bank holiday Monday the Green Man enters Clun to battle the spirit of winter at Clun Bridge and a May fair is held in the grounds of Clun Castle with a May Queen.

 The last weekend in June is Clun Open Gardens.
 Approximately 20 private gardens are open to the public.
 Cream teas, plants, books and refurbished garden tools are all on sale.
 St George's Church is the host to flower arrangements and also holds music recitals.

 The first Saturday in August every year sees the Clun Carnival and Show take place with a procession through the town's streets and a fete at the playing fields to the north of the town.
 Local people of all ages flock to exhibit their marrows, Victoria sponges and flower arrangements in the show tent.
 There are many stalls, a bouncy castle and a tea tent.

 The first weekend in October sees the Clun Valley Beer Festival which takes place in the six open pubs in the valley (from Anchor to Aston on Clun).

+Media

+In terms of television, the town is covered by BBC Midlands Today and ITV News Central both broadcast from Birmingham.
+Television signals are received from the local relay transmitter which is transmitted from the Wrekin transmitter, it is situated south east of the town.

+Local radio stations are BBC Radio Shropshire on 104.1 FM, Sunshine Radio on 105.9 FM, Greatest Hits Radio Black Country & Shropshire on 106.5 FM, and Hits Radio Black Country & Shropshire on 103.1 FM.

+The Shropshire Star is the local newspaper which covers the town.